Handling

 Taped poly bags

-Another trick used by eBay sellers is packaging certificates in poly bags and sealing with tape.
-There is a certain protective logic with poly bags in case it is raining when the postman stuffs the envelope through a mail slot.
-But tape?
+Another trick used by eBay sellers is packaging certificates in poly bags and sealing those bags with tape.
+Yes, there is a certain protective logic.
+Poly bags are good in case it is raining when packages get delivered.
+But why tape them?
 Are certificates going to miraculously escape poly bags during transit?

 I warn against tape because It is really easy to get tape stuck to certificates during extraction.
-Consequently, I advise collectors to avoid trying to save poly bags by removing tape.
-Simply cut certificates out of poly bags and discard.
-Is a successful poly bag rescue worth the risk of damaging a valuable certificate?
+Consequently, I advise collectors to NOT try to save poly bags.
+Simply cut certificates out of bags and discard.
+Is it worth rescuing a poly bag rescue only to damage a valuable certificate?